 This is our first impressions of the camera after using it for just 4 days.
 There is a lot to love about it and so far its been a dream to use.

-There are a few issues we have but when you factor in the cost of the camera, you are hard pressed to find anything else that gives you so much for what your paying for it.
+There are a few issues we have but when you factor in the cost of the camera, you are hard-pressed to find anything else that gives you so much for what you’re paying for it.

 From Blackmagic Design;

-Introducing Blackmagic URSA Mini, a lightweight miniaturized URSA featuring an incredible 4.6K Super 35 image sensor with global shutter and a massive 15 stops of dynamic range!
-The super compact and lightweight design is perfectly balanced for handheld use and comfortable enough for all day shooting.
+Introducing Blackmagic URSA Mini, a lightweight miniaturized URSA featuring an incredible 4.6K Super 35 image sensor with a global shutter and a massive 15 stops of dynamic range!
+The super compact and lightweight design is perfectly balanced for handheld use and comfortable enough for all-day shooting.
 That means you get a handheld camera with higher resolution and better dynamic range than most Super 35mm film!

 “We have now started to build URSA Mini and we will be delivering throughout September.
 Because we had a few delays with the metalwork, we have had the chance to add some nice updates since we launched the camera at NAB.